 Healthplex, Inc., administers all dental services for the Medicaid, HARP and CHP, Lines of business.
 This includes a full range of preventive, prophylactic, diagnostic, and other routine dental care, services, and supplies as well as limited orthodontia services for children enrolled in MVP Medicaid Managed Care and MVP Child Health Plus.
-If a Healthplex dental provider identifies a medical issue, he/she will refer the Member back to his/her PCP for coordination of the appropriate medical care or referrals.
+If a Healthplex dental provider identifies a medical issue, they will refer the Member back to their PCP for coordination of the appropriate medical care or referrals.